 While Stampede believes the expectations and material factors and assumptions reflected in the forward-looking information is reasonable as of the date hereof, there can be no assurance that these expectations, factors and assumptions will prove to be correct.
 Forward-looking information is not a guarantee of future performance and actual results or events could differ materially from the expectations of the Corporation expressed in or implied by such forward-looking information.
 Accordingly, readers should not place undue reliance on forward-looking information.
-All forward-looking information is subject to a number of known and unknown risks and uncertainties including, but not limited to: public health concerns (including the impact of the COVID-19 pandemic) and other geopolitical risks; the condition of the global economy and, specifically, the condition of the crude oil and natural gas industry and related commodity prices; other commodity prices; the ongoing significant volatility in world markets and the resulting impact on drilling and completions programs; the impact of increasing competition; fluctuations in operating results; currency, exchange and interest rates; labour and material shortages; cyber security risks; natural catastrophes; and certain other risks and uncertainties detailed under the heading "Risks and Uncertainties" herein, in the Corporation's AIF dated March 24, 2022, for the year ended December 31, 2021 and from time to time in Stampede's public disclosure documents available at www.sedar.com.
+All forward-looking information is subject to a number of known and unknown risks and uncertainties including, but not limited to: the condition of the global economy, including trade, inflation, interest rates, the ongoing conflict in Ukraine and other geopolitical risks; the condition of the crude oil and natural gas industry and related commodity prices; other commodity prices and the potential impact on the Corporation and the industry in which the Corporation operates, including levels of exploration and development activities; the impact of increasing competition; fluctuations in operating results; the ongoing significant volatility in world markets and the resulting impact on drilling and completions programs; foreign currency exchange rates; interest rates; labour and material shortages; cyber security risks; natural catastrophes; and certain other risks and uncertainties detailed under the heading "Risks and Uncertainties" herein and under the heading "Risk Factors" in the Corporation's AIF dated March 16, 2023 for the year ended December 31, 2022, and from time to time in Stampede's public disclosure documents available at www.sedar.com.